 Turkish Company Liquidation Procedures

-The liquidator must also appoint a person where all the company’s documents will be kept for a period of minimum 10 years.
+The liquidator must also appoint a person whom all the company’s documents will be kept for a period of a minimum of 10 years.
 The name and the address of that person must be mentioned in the application sent to the Turkish Trade Registry.
 After that, the liquidator is paid for his work and it’s dismissed.

 How long does it take to liquidate a company in Turkey?